 class ActiveSupport::BroadcastLogger

-Active Support Broadcast Logger
+Active Support Broadcast Logger¶ ↑

-.
+The Broadcast logger is a logger used to write messages to multiple IO.
 It is commonly used in development to display messages on STDOUT and also write them to a file (development.log).
 With the Broadcast logger, you can broadcast your logs to a unlimited number of sinks.

-acts as a standard logger and all methods you are used to are available.
+The BroadcastLogger acts as a standard logger and all methods you are used to are available.
 However, all the methods on this logger will propagate and be delegated to the other loggers that are part of the broadcast.

 Broadcasting your logs.